IanBoyanZhang/CoffeeBeforeArch.github.io/_posts/2020-08-04-atomic-vs-mutex.md

 Way faster than using a mutex (by over 3x in some cases)!
 But this shouldn't be terribly surprising.
 When we use a mutex, we're relying on software routines to lock and unlock the mutex.
 With our atomic operations, we're relying on the underlying hardware mechanisms to make the increment an indivisible operation.

 However, it's important to note that what we're profiling here is repeated locks and unlocks for our mutex, and repeated atomic increments for our atomic benchmark.
-This is largely an artifical scenario, so we should be cautious in thinking cases where we can replace a mutex with an atomic operation will give us a massive speedup.
+This is largely an artificial scenario, so we should be cautious in thinking cases where we can replace a mutex with an atomic operation will give us a massive speedup.

 ### Additional Notes